-We see every person as a visible image of the invisable God and as a sister or brother in Christ. -- Constitutions and Directives, Sisters of St. Francis, Clinton, Iowa, No. 44
+We see every person as a visible image of the invisible God and as a sister or brother in Christ. -- Constitutions and Directives, Sisters of St. Francis, Clinton, Iowa, No. 44

-Click on the image above for a brief video history of the Clinton Franciscans.
+Click on the image below for a brief video history of the Clinton Franciscans.

 We are teachers, we are artists, we are attorneys and mathematicians.We are innovators and advocates...chaplains and social workers.
 We are sisters, daughters, aunts and cousins.
 We are servants of God.

 The Sisters of St. Francis of Clinton, Iowa is a congregation of Catholic sisters -- often referred to as "women religious" -- who have been drawn to the teachings of St. Francis and St. Clare of Assisi.
 Members of this congregation, like women religious nationwide and in keeping with the Franciscan way of life, serve the people of God wherever and however we are called.